Skip to content

 • Fees: the asset and quantity of any allowable fees paid.

-• Transaction tax: the asset and quantity of any transaction tax paid.
+• Transaction tax: the asset and quantity of any transaction tax paid, which can be treated as an allowable cost.

 Attributed Income

-Types: Dividend, Notional Dividend, Interest, Interest Paid, Notional Interest, Interest Paid
+Types: Dividend, Notional Dividend, Interest, Interest Paid, Notional Interest, Interest Paid, Manufactured Dividend, Manufactured Interest

 Attributed income is all income paid to you by an underlying asset.
 Notional interest and dividends should be used for the income you are treated as being received by accumulating funds.
 Interest paid is treated in the same way as a fee and is not deducted from taxable income.
 Notional dividends will increase the cost basis of the underlying asset.